Saturday, October 4, 2025

 Upper: a bush hyrax that hung out at Porini Mara Camp.

-Lower: lizard or amphibian?
+Lower: reptile or amphibian?
 The only thing I know is that it's colorful.

 And then, there are the birds.
 Each of the camps had a checklist of mammals and birds so that we could keep track of what we'd seen.
 The list of birds had 150 names, but that was in no way complete.
 So, I simply print a few photos of some of the beauties we saw, but make no attempt to identify them.